The Morality of an Atheist

 Why rejecting divine command does not mean rejecting right and wrong

-The moral compass of the atheist has long been under suspicion by religious critics.
-Without the commandments of a god or the threat of divine punishment, how can an atheist distinguish right from wrong?
-The assumption lingers: if morality isn’t dictated from above, it must collapse.
-This belief is not only wrong—it misunderstands both the foundations of ethics and the nature of human cooperation.
+The moral compass of the atheist has long been held under deep suspicion by religious critics.
+Without the firm commandments of a god, or the looming threat of divine punishment, how exactly can an atheist tell right from wrong at all?
+The old assumption always lingers in the background: if morality is not handed down from above, then surely it must simply collapse into chaos.
+This particular belief is not merely mistaken, it actively misunderstands both the real foundations of ethics and the deep nature of human cooperation.

-Atheists are not moral relativists by default.
-They are simply unconvinced that moral truth requires supernatural origin.
-Ethical principles, for many non-believers, are rooted not in dogma but in reason, empathy, and shared human experience.
+Atheists are not, by any means, moral relativists by default.
+They are simply unconvinced that genuine moral truth must have some supernatural origin standing behind it.
+Ethical principles, for a great many non-believers, are rooted firmly not in inherited dogma but in reason, in plain empathy, and in shared human experience.
+The phrase atheist morality describes something real, considered, and quietly demanding.

 The Myth of Divine Morality

-Christopher Hitchens was direct in his criticism of so-called divinely authored ethics.
-In God Is Not Great (2007), he pointed out that the moral teachings of many religions were not only unnecessary but often deeply flawed:
+Christopher Hitchens was characteristically direct in his criticism of so-called divinely authored ethics.
+In God Is Not Great, published in 2007, he pointed out that the moral teachings of many religions were not only entirely unnecessary but were also, very often, deeply and dangerously flawed.

 “Religion spoke its last intelligible or noble or inspiring words a long time ago.
 It has tried to delay every innovation, to deny every discovery, to suppress every improvement.”

-Religious moral codes, often frozen in time, struggle to keep pace with evolving human understanding.
-Whether it’s slavery, the subjugation of women, or attitudes toward sexuality, the supposedly unchanging moral authority of religion has often stood on the wrong side of progress.
-If anything, moral evolution has required humans to move beyond scripture, not remain bound to it.
+Religious moral codes, so often frozen rigidly in the time of their writing, tend to struggle badly to keep pace with our steadily evolving human understanding.
+Whether the issue happens to be slavery, the long subjugation of women, or shifting attitudes toward sexuality, the supposedly unchanging moral authority of religion has repeatedly found itself standing on the wrong side of history.
+If anything, real moral progress has required human beings to move well beyond scripture, rather than to remain forever bound to it.

 Empathy and Evolution

-Secular ethics begins not with a commandment, but with a question: how do we reduce harm and increase human flourishing?
-The building blocks of morality—compassion, fairness, reciprocity—are not unique to the religious.
-In fact, they appear to be rooted in our biology.
-Primatologist Frans de Waal has observed moral precursors in apes: empathy, social cooperation, even reconciliation.
-Evolution, it seems, has hardwired us for pro-social behaviour because it helped our ancestors survive.
+Secular ethics begins not with a thundering commandment, but with a genuinely open question: how do we reduce real harm and increase human flourishing?
+The basic building blocks of morality, things like compassion, fairness, and reciprocity, are in no way unique to the religious among us.
+In fact, they appear to be rooted quite deeply in our shared biology.
+The primatologist Frans de Waal has carefully observed clear moral precursors in apes, including empathy, social cooperation, and even acts of reconciliation after conflict.
+Evolution, it seems, has gradually hardwired us for pro-social behaviour, precisely because that behaviour helped our distant ancestors to survive and thrive together.

-Richard Dawkins, in The Selfish Gene (1976), controversially argued that while our genes may be ‘selfish,’ human beings have developed mechanisms—like altruism and social bonding—that allow us to override pure self-interest.
-Morality, in this view, is not a divine implant.
-It is a human achievement.
+Richard Dawkins, writing in The Selfish Gene back in 1976, argued controversially that while our individual genes may indeed be “selfish” in a strict technical sense, human beings have nonetheless developed powerful mechanisms, such as altruism and deep social bonding, that allow us to override pure naked self-interest.
+Morality, seen in this clearer light, is not some divine implant dropped into us from the outside.
+It is, far more impressively, a hard-won human achievement.

 The Secular Foundations of Law

-Modern legal systems are based not on divine edict, but on democratic principles, rational debate, and the consensus of populations.
-These systems evolve.
-They are criticised, improved, and rebuilt over time.
-Atheists who participate in civic life are not rejecting morality; they are helping construct it through collective reasoning and shared values.
+Modern legal systems are built not upon divine edict, but upon democratic principles, rational public debate, and the slow consensus of whole populations.
+These systems genuinely evolve over the years.
+They are openly criticised, steadily improved, and sometimes rebuilt almost entirely from the ground up.
+Atheists who take part in ordinary civic life are not in any sense rejecting morality at all; they are actively helping to construct it through collective reasoning and carefully shared values.

-As philosopher Peter Singer argues, ethical reasoning requires us to take “the point of view of the universe” — to evaluate consequences broadly and impartially, not through the narrow lens of tribal or religious allegiance.
-Singer’s utilitarianism may not be universally accepted, but it exemplifies a secular approach to serious moral thinking.
+As the philosopher Peter Singer has long argued, serious ethical reasoning requires us to take up something like “the point of view of the universe”, evaluating the consequences of our actions broadly and impartially, rather than through the narrow lens of tribal or religious allegiance.
+Singer’s particular brand of utilitarianism may well not be universally accepted, and it certainly has its sharp critics, but it clearly exemplifies a thoroughly secular approach to genuinely careful moral thinking.

 Moral Responsibility Without Excuses

-Atheism does not offer the comfort of absolution.
-There is no god to forgive sins, no afterlife to right the scales.
-But this also means that the atheist must take full responsibility for their actions, here and now.
-There are no divine loopholes.
-Only accountability.
+Atheism, it must be said plainly, does not offer anyone the easy comfort of absolution.
+There is no waiting god to forgive our sins, and there is no promised afterlife in which the scales are finally set right again.
+Yet this very absence also means that the atheist is obliged to take full and personal responsibility for their own actions, right here and right now.
+There are simply no convenient divine loopholes left to fall back upon, and so genuine accountability becomes the whole of the game.

-As Sam Harris writes in The Moral Landscape (2010):
+As Sam Harris writes in The Moral Landscape, published in 2010:

-It is precisely because atheists don’t rely on an external authority that they must think more carefully, more personally, about how to live.
-This is not a moral void—it is a moral discipline.
+It is precisely because atheists do not lean on any external authority that they are forced to think more carefully, and far more personally, about how they ought to live their lives.
+This is emphatically not a moral void waiting quietly to swallow them up.
+It is, in the very end, a genuine and rather exacting moral discipline.

 Conclusion: A Rational, Compassionate Ethics

-The morality of an atheist is not written in stone.
-It is not dictated by fear or blind faith.
-It is constructed through reason, tested through dialogue, and lived through choice.
-Far from being unmoored, it is a morality built on human solidarity, intellectual honesty, and the hard work of ethical reflection.
+The morality of a thoughtful atheist is never simply written in stone for all time.
+It is not dictated to anyone by raw fear or by blind, unquestioning faith.
+Instead, it is patiently constructed through reason, rigorously tested through honest dialogue, and finally lived out through real and often difficult choice.
+Far from being hopelessly unmoored, it rests on a morality built squarely on human solidarity, on intellectual honesty, and on the genuinely hard work of ongoing ethical reflection.

-To dismiss atheism as morally bankrupt is to ignore the richness of secular ethical traditions—from Epicurus to Mill, from Camus to Hitchens.
-These thinkers did not abandon morality.
-They reclaimed it from superstition, and in doing so, made it more human.
+To dismiss atheism as somehow morally bankrupt is to ignore completely the sheer richness of the secular ethical tradition, running all the way from Epicurus to Mill, and from Camus to Hitchens.
+These thinkers did not abandon morality when they set the old gods aside.
+They reclaimed it carefully from superstition, and in the very act of doing so, they made it a great deal more human.

 References